Our Campaigns

 The DA and Diversion campaign is focused on increasing the opportunities for diversion including the capacity of Behavioral Health Courts.
 The banner of one of our allies: Families Advocating for the Seriously Mentally Ill (FASMI)

-Religious leaders read the names of all that had died in Santa Rita Jail since 2014.
-Rabbi Dev representing Kehilla Community Synagogue; Rev. Laurie Manning, Skyline Church of Oakland; Rev. Allison Tanner, Lakeshore Avenue Baptist Church.
+Religious leaders read the names of all who have died in Santa Rita Jail since 2014.
+Rabbi Dev Noily speaking, representing Kehilla Community Synagogue, with Rev. Laurie Manning, Skyline Community Church, UCC (left).

 The Stop Deaths in the Jail group is an outgrowth of ICJJ’s successful May 2022 demonstration outside the Alameda County Board of Supervisors.
 Over 150 people attended the vigil.
 Faith leaders read the names of the 68 people who had died in Santa Rita Jail.
 We joined with FASMI, Families Advocating for the Seriously Mentally Ill, to create headstones for every person that had died.